vsthijs/take/readme.md

 # Take

-Take manages your local projects.
-It takes care of dependency and your programming environment.
+Take manages your local programming projects.
+It takes care of dependencies and your programming environment.
 Take can act as an alias for the Python interpreter, but modifies `PYTHONPATH` so your projects can import eachother.
 The same is done for C (not yet).
 See `take help` for more details.

 ## Requirements